danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 2. `frameRate(20);`: Lower the frame rate value can help slower down the program
 3.  `draw()`: This function contains a for-loop where n is the number of steps of the ant so if desired you can reduce the `n < 100` to `n < 1` in the line `for (let n = 0; n < 100; n++) {` thus instructing the program to only process n steps per frame.

-Intead of going through the code line by line, this next part is more to show what each function does.
+Intead of going through the code line by line, this following is more to show what each function does.

 - `function setup()`: This is more to setup the canvas size, initiate the ant's head direction, frame rate, color and to prepare drawing the background grid structure.

 - `function drawGrid()`: To divide the canvas into a grid structure with lines.

 - `function draw()`: This is the main function to check against the two rules of Langton's Ant and change the color of cells.